AllyYL/casestudy/src/projects/bloom.md

 ## ☞ Balancing CUI and GUI
 ### Let Real-world Workflows Shape the Interface

 We knew from the start that Bloom needed both a **conversational interface** (for fast ideation) and a **graphical interface** (for precise control).
-But we weren't sure how to integrate them in a way that felt intuitive and production-ready.
+But we weren't sure how to integrate them in a way that felt intuitive.
 <br>

 <img src="/assets/images/JacketProcess.png" alt="A series of photos capturing how a jacket is made and digitized">